Using the Minerva module template and top tips for building modules - Staff Guide

 Copying materials from another module

 For technical reasons, and to ensure that module areas are uncluttered, content will not be automatically copied from the previous instance of a module.
-You can use copy functionality to copy individual items or folders from previous modules.
-To understand what does and doesn't copy successfully, read our copy from Ultra Course View module guide
+You can use copy functionality to copy individual items or folders/learning modules from previous modules.
+Do not copy the 'Assessment and Feedback' folder or the old 'Information - Start' here learning module from previous modules.
+This is because they have changed in the 24/25 template.
+If you wish to reuse content, copy the individual items instead.
+Then remove or hide from students any duplicate items to avoid any confusion.
+Learning Resources held in folders/learning modules can be copied from previous years.

 Copying structure within modules